Abogical/lfgen/README.md

-# Quilter
+# lfgen

-This is a script that returns a quilt suitable for light field images given a folder of images.
+This is a script that returns an integral image suitable for light field images given a folder of images.
-It supports downsampling the images before generating the quilt.
+It supports downsampling the images before generating the integral image.

 ## Folder file structure
 Each file in the folder needs to have the following filename format: